-The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
-With the European market for public contracts worth an estimated €1.9 trillion per year, UK businesses that are involved in or seeking these opportunities should consider what changes to access to this market mean for their financial planning, and learn where to find information to avoid missing opportunities.
+The transition period ended on 31 December 2020.
+With the European market for public contracts worth an estimated €1.9 trillion per year, UK businesses that are currently involved or seeking to be involved in these opportunities should consider what changes to access this market mean for their financial planning, and learn where to find information to avoid missing opportunities.

 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.

 Will the process for bidding for EU public contracts change?

 Whilst the transition period has ended, the regulations governing the award of contracts have remained broadly unchanged for now.

 UK public sector suppliers will, however, need to look for upcoming opportunities on the new UK Find a Tender service, rather than on Tenders Electronic Daily (TED) as they do now.